Korea’s Ordinance 41 from 1900 and Dokdo Island

-In 1882 the Chosun Government began filing strong protests with the Japanese Foreign Ministry against Japanese intrusion into and felling of trees on Ulleungdo Island and demanded that an immediate end be put to such illegal acts.
+In 1882 the Chosun Government began filing strong protests with the Japanese Foreign Ministry against Japanese intrusion into and felling of trees (link) on Ulleungdo Island and demanded that an immediate end be put to such illegal acts.
 In March 1883 the government appointed Kim Ok-kyun as the Commissioner for Development of this region and set about developing and resettling the Ulleungdo area thus abandoning the vacant island policy.

 As Japanese encroachment and logging had become a serious problem in October 1897 the Korean government sent an investigation team headed by Yu Yong-jeong and he found about 70 Japanese intruders there while the head of the island could do nothing without any troops to enforce the law.

-To cope with the situation, the government promulgated Imperial Ordinance No 41. on October 25 1900 which renamed Ulleungdo Uldo and upgraded the office of the head to Gunsu (county magistrate).
-Article II of the ordinance designated Taehadong as Gun office venue and defined the jurisdiction of the Uldo County magistrate extending over the whole of Ulleungdo, Chukdo and Sokdo.
+To cope with the situation, the government promulgated Imperial Ordinance No 41. on October 25 1900 which renamed Ulleungdo Uldo and upgraded the office of the head to kunsu (county magistrate).
+Article II of the ordinance designated Taehadong as kun office venue and defined the jurisdiction of the Uldo County magistrate extending over the whole of Ulleungdo, Chukdo and Sokdo.
 Chukdo refers to Chuksodo and rocky islet about 2.2 kms from Ulleungdo and Sokdo refers to Dokdo Island.

 “How did the name Sokdo come to represent Dokdo Island..?”